 Because of this, a true multichannel audio surround effect can be created without the need for any speakers other than those in the bar.
 You might also want the best 4k projector to go with it.
 Or, if you are not hung up about 4k, take a look at our list of the best projectors.

 Setting up the YSP-1400 relies more on the half-sized remote than it does on anything else.
 The most normal configuration is to run an optical audio cable from the TV to its optical input, although the coaxial input is also available (the analog inputs/output is only good for stereo or simulated surround).
-Dolby Digital and dts 5.1 decoding is built in to take advantage of a true multichannel audio signal, providing it’s given one — note that not every HDTV outputs multichannel audio, which is another reason I’m glad to have my Sony flat-panel, which does.
-The YSP-1400 is not so imposing as to take away from whatever TV it is placed in front of, should it not be wall mounted.
-Showing foresight, Yamaha built-in a TV remote repeater which, should the projector cover up the TVs IR panel, sends the signal from the TV remote “through” the bar and then out its backside.
+Dolby Digital and DTS 5.1 decoding are built-in to take advantage of a true multi-channel audio signal, providing it’s given one — note that not every HDTV outputs multichannel audio, which is another reason I’m glad to have my Sony flat-panel, which does.
+The YSP-1400 is not so imposing as to take away from whatever TV it is placed in front of, should it not be wall-mounted.
+Showing foresight, Yamaha built in a TV remote repeater which, should the projector cover up the TV’s IR panel, sends the signal from the TV remote “through” the bar and then out its backside.

-Related: If you like what you have read so far, also check out our YG300 Minin Portable LED Meer Pico review.
+Related: If you like what you have read so far, also check out our YG300 Mini Portable LED Meer Pico review.

 See also: Our Wifi Mini Projector 2020 Latest Update review.